Moving to NYC after college? Here's how to find a rental apartment

 Unless you're starting a lucrative banking gig right out of college (lucky you), chances are you'll need some roommates to help pay the rent.

-If you’re apartment hunting with someone, Kathleen LaMagna, an agent at Compass who has helped many college grads find their first NYC apartment, recommends having a frank conversation about expectations, lifestyle choices, and finances.
+If you’re apartment hunting with a roommate, Kathleen LaMagna, an agent at Compass who has helped many college grads find their first NYC apartment, recommends having a frank conversation about expectations, lifestyle choices, and finances.

 "It's important that everybody is on the same page (including guarantors) before you start your search.
-Otherwise, unanticipated differences in expectations could lead to the demise of roommate arrangements," she says.
+Otherwise, unanticipated differences in expectations could lead to the demise of roommate arrangements," she said.

-You should definitely discuss the budget along with things like cleaning, smoking, and socializing at home.
+You should definitely discuss the budget along with things like cleaning tasks as well as smoking and socializing at home.
 For other important conversation topics, check out “The 21 best questions to ask potential roommates.”
-And if you need a roommate, these websites are a good place to start your search.
+And these websites are a good place to start your search.

 Bear in mind that renting an apartment with roommates will also affect your guarantor situation.